jonmenard/mlCarDetector/README.md

 # mlCarDetector

 This is a repo to hold the trained Car Detector model shown in ____.
-This model is deployed at
+This model is deployed on amazon s3